Master of Science in Community Health & Social Justice

 LaNiqua Bell, graduate student, Community Health & Social Justice

-Career and credentialing opportunities
+Career and Credentialing Opportunities

 Graduate prepared to work in a variety of fields and settings in the public and private sectors regionally, nationally and globally ready to meet the critical need for health professionals.
 With the advanced knowledge and applicable skills gained in this program, graduates are equipped to dismantle racism, promote social justice, build capacity for health equity and develop culturally relevant health programming for just and equitable solutions.
 Graduates are eligible to sit for the Certified Health Education Specialist (CHES), Master Certified Health Education Specialist and Certified Public Health (CPH) exam.